abidarelmehdi/react-redux-playground/README.md

 ## React Redux Playground - 05

-Hands on experience with React, Redux, TailwindCSS and Tests with Jest and Enzyme by building a simple course administration app.
+Hands on experience with React, Redux, and TailwindCSS, Tested with Jest and Enzyme, Served with NodeJS Express by building a simple course administration app.

 ### `npm start`